UK & Ireland exam regulations

 - Should the Applicant hosting a Visit wish to alter the order in which candidates are examined, the following instructions must be observed: the overall time allocated to the Visit must not be changed; the timing of any scheduled lunch break and 15-minute morning/afternoon break (see Regulation 7c) must not be affected; the revised candidate list (indicating precisely the new appointment time for each candidate) must be presented to the examiner and the steward; any other Applicants whose candidates are participating in the Visit must be duly notified.

 - Candidates must provide their own accompanist, who may remain in the exam room only while engaged in accompanying.
-The candidate’s teacher may act as accompanist; under no circumstances will the examiner do so except in the Prep Test).
+The candidate’s teacher may act as accompanist; under no circumstances will the examiner do so (except in the Prep Test).
 If necessary, the accompanist may simplify any part of the accompaniment, provided the result is musically satisfactory.
 Candidates in solo Jazz subjects (except Piano) who opt to use ABRSM’s published backing tracks in place of a live accompaniment must provide their own CD player and CD.

 - All exams are conducted in English.
 A candidate who is not comfortable using English is permitted to bring an independent person (who is neither the candidate's music teacher nor a relative of the candidate) to the exam room as interpreter; prior permission is not required.

 - With the exception of an accompanist and/or interpreter, the candidate is normally not permitted to bring another person into the exam room with him/her.
 However, in exceptional circumstances permission may be given at ABRSM's discretion for someone to be present in the exam room with the candidate.
 To request this, at the time of entry the Applicant should nominate someone who is neither the candidate's music teacher nor a relative of the candidate, giving details of the reasons for the request.

-- If necessary, in a Grade 8 exam only, a candidate’s accompanist is permitted to bring a page-turner to assist with difficult page-turns in the piano part; prior permission is not required.
+- In a Grade 8 exam, a candidate’s accompanist is permitted to bring a page-turner to assist with page-turns in the piano part; prior permission is not required.